 Bitcoin has been on a roll for the past few weeks, crossing the 60,000 dollar mark comfortably.
-The latest announcement boosted its growth, and traders are again looking for a BTC forecast to gauge the crypto’s growth.
+The latest announcement boosted its growth, and traders are again looking for a Bitcoin future value predictions to gauge the crypto’s growth.

 The Salvadoran President talked about the development, stating it would allow the country to improve its flight offerings.
 It will also make Volaris the first airline to accept Bitcoin and the Chivo wallet.
 Bukele released the information on the official Twitter account of the President’s office.